abraralidev/Ebuy/LEARN.md

 ## Prerequisites

-Before getting started with [Project Name], you'll need to have the following software installed on your computer:
+Before getting started with ebuy, you'll need to have the following software installed on your computer:

-- [List of prerequisites]
+- Flutter SDK
+- VS code
+- Android Studio

 ## Installing Ebuy